liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 plugin types (e.g. portlets, hooks, themes, etc) or it won't import correctly.
 Once you select the plugin project folder, its type and SDK version values are updated to the correct values.
-If the SDK isn't recent enough or the project type is incorrect it gets marked with an error.
+If the SDK isn't recent enough or the project type is incorrect, it's marked with an error.

 3. After you select the plugin project folder you should see the *Liferay plugin type* and *Liferay plugin SDK version* values updated.
 If your Plugins SDK is